jimnist/skeleton-grid-scss/README.md

 * with a some inspiration from [Profound Grid](http://www.profoundgrid.com/)

 ###TODO:
-* header for all scss files
-* include the option to have different gutter and margin widths, which Skeleton does not.
+* include the option to have different gutter and margin widths, which Skeleton does not. (maybe)
 * make it so i can use includes in css instead of marking up the HTML

 ##files

-##usage
+there are very few of them. poke around. it's pretty straightforward. you might want to make adjustments to __includes/skeleton/_variables.scss__.

 ##development

-there are many ways to compile the [SCSS](http://sass-lang.com/).

-i normally use [Compass](http://compass-style.org/), but since this is not dependent on any of the compass features, during development, i compile with the __sass__ utility by running:
+there are many ways to compile [SCSS](http://sass-lang.com/). i normally use [Compass](http://compass-style.org/), but since this project is not dependent on any of the compass features, during development, i compile with the __sass__ utility by running:
 ```
 $ sass --watch scss/your-app.scss:stylesheets/your-app.css
 ```